laumek/MLEND-yummy-ML-Dish-classification-project/README.md

 🥑 **Healthiness rating (Advanced Component)**

-Here, the 🌱advanced problem is to predict a dish healthiness score using dish attributes (name, ingredients) and nutritional information obtained from food-linked APIs and web scraping.
+Here, the advanced problem is to predict a dish healthiness score using dish attributes (name, ingredients) and nutritional information obtained from food-linked APIs and web scraping.
 When an image is inputted, relevant attributes are extracted and a healthiness prediction is made.
 The predictions will then be compared with existing ratings for very similar dishes for evaluation and discussion around model accuracy and user perceptions of dish healthiness.

 🌱 **Key valuable learnings from this project**